Lida-class minesweeper: Armament

 The boats are armed with a 30 mm turret AK-306 on the forecastle.
 In addition, two Strela-2 anti-aircraft missiles can be used against flying targets.
 Four sea mines along with KIU-1 Luch or KIU-2M Anakonda mine searcher-and-destroyer or GKT-3-MO contact sweep, AT-6 acoustic sweep or SEMT-1 electromagnetic sweep, AT-6 acoustic sweep or 2x200 meters of the detonation cord can be carried.

 Export

 In addition to project 10750, the variant Project 10750E MCM was planned for export to Kazakhstan, of which at least one boat was built.
 The boats are equipped with two 380 hp MAN D2866 diesels instead of the three engines on the Russian boats, have only two propellers, carry different sensors and communication equipment and are equipped with two 12.7 mm Kord machine guns armed.

 Whereabouts

 Nine Project 10750 boats were completed for the Russian Navy by 1996; the construction of six boats is said to have started since then.
 Originally 26 ships were planned, but were never started due to financing problems.
-Two boats were decommissioned until 2014.
+Two boats were decommissioned up to 2014.

+As of 2025, about six Lida-class vessels were believed to remain in service with the Russian navy.